 Bar 1854, a premium cocktail and whiskey bar, launches at The Cremorne Hotel in Adelaide on Friday 22 November.

 The unused first floor of the pub in Unley has been given a facelift and had been transformed into a late-night cocktail bar that comfortably seats 40 people.
-Bar 1854 will work off a table-service model, and the drinks lost will revolve around craft cocktails, rare Japanese whiskies and vintage Champagne.
+Bar 1854 will work off a table-service model, and the drinks list will revolve around craft cocktails, rare Japanese whiskies and vintage Champagne.
 There will also be a martini trolley service, with martinis made table-side.

 “There is nothing like Bar 1854 in Adelaide,” says venue manager Grace Kelliher.